webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/databases.md

 - Performance: 10x performance vs other data warehousing, compression
 - Cost: pay per node provisioned, 1/10th of the cost of other warehouses

+### Glue
+- Used for ETLS
+- Writes Metadata
+- Writes to Amazon Athena
+- Amazon Redshift Spectrum
+- Amazon EMR

 ## Neptune

 - Fully managed graph database